NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

 - Jennifer Schroeder, Young Harris College, Georgia, Team Leader, jcschroeder@yhc.edu
 - Cynthia Woosley,  Virgina Highlands Community College, Flex, cwoosley@vhcc.edu

+# Target Audience
+This activity targets an introductory biology college audience.
+It can be modified for upper level classes as well.
+As written it would be appropriate for Introduction to Biology and Environmental Biology.

 # Project Summary
-Briefly describe the developed curriculum package.
-Include the target audience (e.g., high school biology students) and highlight the NCBI resources used.
+We have developed an activity that at its core studies the Central Dogma and protein structure.

-We are intending to develop an activity that compares sturctural and molecular differences between a herbicide resistant and a herbicide sensitive weed (or Arabidopsis).
-The students will figure out which protein is affected, what the sequence difference is between the resistant and sensitive varieties, and what the protein differences look like.
+It compares structural and molecular differences between a Roundup resistant and a Roundup sensitive weed, using _Arabidopsis_ as our model organism.
+The students will figure out which protein is affected, what the DNA and amino acid sequence difference is between the resistant and sensitive varieties, and what the protein differences look like.
 Then the students will suggest an alternative herbicide that uses a different pathway to kill the resistand weed.

-This activity targets an introductory college audience - Introduction to Biology.
-It uses BLAST and protein databases.
+The following NCBI databases will be used: PubMed, PubChem, nucleotide BLAST, protein-BLAST, and iCn3D

 # Curricular Package Details